 I really called my husband.

 “Dave,” I said into the phone.
 “I’m here with your wife Pam, in Jen and Grady’s backyard.
-The police bomb squad is on the way and we need to know which Walmart you told Pam had the bomb in the parking lot.”
+The bomb squad is on the way and they need to know which Walmart you told Pam had the bomb.”

 Don’t be a dummy.
 Don’t be a dummy.
 Don’t be a dummy.